Who we are

 You may be in the public eye, either in sports, entertainment, or in your own therapeutic communities, as a therapist, yourself.
 You seek out the privacy that only a remote clinical office can provide.

-Our online therapy couples reach out because they live as international teachers, government employees, diplomats, NGO's or CEO's in multi-national corporations stationed overseas.
-Or travel extensively.
+Our international clients are often government employees, diplomats, NGO's, or CEO's in multi-national corporations stationed overseas or are international teachers.
+Many travel extensively.

 Our home office is in Boston, Massachusetts.